 Commercial Restoration Requires Continuity

 Compleat Restorations commits these four pillars of commercial restoration to their clients each time we are on the job.
-It is important that your contractors and employees are focused on these items as well so that you can get back on the track to success that you and your team worked hard to achieve.
+It is important that your contractors and employees have the focus on these items as well.
+This is so that you can get back on track.
+Afterwards, you will achiev the success that you and your team worked hard to achieve.